aarnphm/morph/docs/content/SRS/SRS.md

 Rationale: This ensures the system can dynamically scale to meet user demand, maintaining performance and stability by efficiently managing multiple requests and preventing overload during periods of peak traffic.

-### Partner or Collaborative Applications

-> [!important] MC-P1
->
-> The system must support integration with tools like Notion, Obsidian, and text editors such as Neovim and VSCode.

-Rationale: This allows users to work with their preferred tools, enhancing productivity and collaboration by enabling them to transfer and synchronize content seamlessly between the application and other commonly used applications in the same space.

-> [!important] MC-P2
->
-> The system must provide export options in multiple formats (e.g., Markdown, PDF).

-Rationale: Providing multiple export formats allows users to share and collaborate across a variety of tools and systems, supporting flexible workflows and interoperability with a wide range of applications.

 ### Off-the-Shelf Software